Graduate Studies and Research Upcoming Workshops

 April 4 - Shawn Olson, GS&R Liaison in the NMU Financial Aid Office, will present on financial aid for graduate students: FAFSA, Federal loans, graduate assistantships, searching for scholarships, and budgeting.
 Open to current and prospective grad students.

 April 25 - Grad Student Coffee and Chat: How's it going?: Join other grad students to talk about how this semester is going for you.
 This is an open discussion workshop.
 Location: Upstairs room of The Crib

-If you are interested but unable to attend a workshop, check out our recorded workshops at the bottom of this page.
+If you are interested but unable to attend a workshop or want to brush up on your knowledge over the summer by accessing past workshops, check out our recorded workshops at the bottom of this page.

-MFA candidate and NMU Writing Center graduate assistant, Megan Emily, led this workshop for students interested in preparing an abstract.
-The workshop covers best practices for abstracts to be submitted to multiple types of venues, but particularly in preparation for the NMU Celebration of Student Scholarship.
+The slide set covers best practices for abstracts to be submitted to multiple types of venues, but particularly in preparation for the NMU Celebration of Student Scholarship.